Welcome to the website of the Dutch Elasmobranch Society

 Our main activities are:

-– Designing, conducting and supervising research on elasmobranch fishes;
+– Facilitating, conducting, and supervising elasmobranch research;

-– Advocating sustainable management of elasmobranch fish populations, sustainable fisheries and protecting marine wildlife and sensitive habitats at both national and international level;
+– Advocating sustainable management of elasmobranch fish populations, sustainable fisheries and protecting marine wildlife and sensitive habitats at both a national and international level;

 – Creating awareness about elasmobranchs and their environment;